ai-mode/ai-mode/README.md

 -   **Customizable Commands**: Tailor AI operations to your specific development needs by defining custom commands and integrating them seamlessly into your Emacs setup.
 -   **Advanced Context Management**: Manage global, buffer-local, and temporary context pools, with extended context capabilities including project-wide indexing, memory files, and comprehensive context enrichment.
 -   **Real-time Previews & Progress Indicators**: Get instant visual feedback for completions and track the progress of ongoing AI requests.
--   **Structured Request Auditing**: Detailed logging of AI requests, contexts, and responses for debugging, performance analysis, and security auditing.
+-   **Structured Request Auditing**: Detailed logging of AI requests, contexts, and responses for debugging, performance analysis, and security auditing with improved callback system and error handling.

 Whether you're debugging complex code, exploring new technologies, or enhancing your documentation, AI mode provides the tools to accelerate your productivity and enhance your Emacs experience.